RoboBreizh-RoboCup-Home/RoboBreizh-athome-documentation/src/introduction.md

 The robocup@Home is a competition that aims to push forward housework autonomous robots.
 The robot should be able to perform predefine task, interact and navigate in a dynamic environment.
-For more details on the task you can look at the rule book on [RoboCupAtHome github](https://github.com/RoboCupAtHome/RuleBook) or via the [local pdf file](assets/RuleBook_master.pdf).
+For more details on the task you can look at the rule book on [RoboCupAtHome github](https://github.com/RoboCupAtHome/RuleBook) or via the [on the fly compiled pdf version](https://robocupathome.github.io/RuleBook/rulebook/master.pdf).